CivicActions/accessibility/_guide/onboarding-staff.md

     * Microsoft's Accessibility Insights
     * Firefox's Inclusive Widget
     * NVDA Screen Reader
-* There are many forms of disabilities that are not obvious to an observer.
+* There are many forms of disabilities that are not initally clear to an observer.
     * True
     * False
 * What are the 6 checks displayed in the summary when you run the WAVE Web Accessibility Evaluation Tool on a site?